 What I thought was interesting that I had not noticed before was a painting that sits on the side of Profit Chinese Restaurant is a painting of Salvador Dali that was somewhat exaggerated.
 The painting was painted by Brazilian artist Sipros.

-The Salvador Dali painting by @Sipros by the Bushwick Collection
+The Salvador Dali painting by @Sipros by the Bushwick Collection (painted over in 2022)

 Heading back to Fifth Avenue I came across another interesting brownstone with the most unusual brownstone with the most interesting stonework, The Frances Key Pendleton House which was built in 1853 by Henry H. Butterworth who had architects Washington and Samuel Cronk build four brownstones on what had been Henry Murray’s old estate.
 The house was bought by Frances Key Pendleton, the grandson of Francis Scott Key the author of “The Star Spangled Banner”.
 Thought he loved the home, the house had seen much sadness when he lived there (Daytonian).